gchaix/salt-web-stack/README.md

 salt-web-stack
 ==============

-My salt repo for building VMs for PHP development
+My salt repo for building VMs for PHP development.
+These salt states will add Ondrej Sury's PHP 5.6 PPA and installs php-fpm, as well as tools like phpunit and composer (into /usr/local/bin/).
+Nginx is installed, but with only the default vhost file.

 Vagrant to provision the salt master